-This book considers a movement within Russian religious philosophy known as full unity (vseedinstvo), with a focus on one of its main representatives, Pavel Florensky (1882–1937).
-Often referred to as "the Russian Leonardo", Florensky was an important figure of the Russian religious renaissance around the beginning of the twentieth century.
-It is shown that his philosophy, conceptualized in his theory of the icon, brings together the problem of the "religious turn" and the "pictorial turn" in modern culture, as well as contributing to contemporary debates on religion and secularism.
+This book considers a movement within Russian religious philosophy known as "full unity" (vseedinstvo), with a focus on one of its main representatives, Pavel Florensky (1882–1937).
+Often referred to as "the Russian Leonardo," Florensky was an important figure of the Russian religious renaissance around the beginning of the twentieth century.
+This book shows that his philosophy, conceptualized in his theory of the icon, brings together the problem of the "religious turn" and the "pictorial turn" in modern culture, as well as contributing to contemporary debates on religion and secularism.

-Organised around the themes of full unity and visuality, the book examines Florensky’s definition of the icon as "energetic symbol," drawing on Gregory Palamas, before offering a theological reading of Florensky’s theory of the pictorial space of the icon.
-It then turns to Florensky’s idea of space in the icon as non-Euclidean.
+Organized around the themes of full unity and visuality, the book examines Florensky’s definition of the icon as "energetic symbol," drawing on St. Gregory Palamas, before offering a theological reading of Florensky’s theory of the pictorial space of the icon.
+It then turns to Florensky’s idea of space in the icon as Non-Euclidean.
 Finally, the icon is placed within wider debates provoked by Bolshevik cultural policy, which extend to current discussions concerning religion, modernity, and art.

 Offering an important contribution from Russian religious philosophy to issues of contemporary modernity, this book will be of interest to scholars of religious philosophy, Russian studies, theology and the arts, and the medieval icon.

-1 The Unity of Man and God before the Icon: The Image as "Energetic Symbol"
+1 The unity of man and God before the icon: the icon as "energetic symbol"

-4 The Organic Unity of the Icon or the Church Ritual as a Synthesis of the Arts
+4 The organic unity of the icon and the Church ritual as a synthesis of the arts